SAP/luigi/docs/navigation-parameters-reference.md

 The profile section is a drop-down list available in the top navigation bar.
 Luigi configuration leverages the option to override the logout item content and/or add links to Luigi navigation nodes to the profile section.
 It just requires to add the `profile` property to the **navigation** object with any of these properties, all of them being optional:

 - **logout** overrides the content of the logout item.
-  - **label** overrides the text for logout item.
-Default is "Sign Out".
+  - **label** overrides the text for the logout item.
+The default value is "Sign Out".
   - **icon** overrides the icon for logout item.
 Default is [SAP UI5 log icon](https://sapui5.hana.ondemand.com/test-resources/sap/m/demokit/iconExplorer/webapp/index.html#/overview/SAP-icons/?tag=logout).
 - **items** array of objects, each one them being a link to a Luigi navigation node or an external url.
 An item can have the following parameters:
   - **label** defines the text for the link.